 Sammi and Stephen Lowery are members of Blessed Sacrament Council 11001 in Lincoln where Stephen currently serves as Treasurer.
 He is a Past Grand Knight with Council 13015, Our Lady of Good Counsel at UNL where he also served as a Trustee.
-Stephen is a member of St. John Paul the Great Assembly 3640 in Lincoln where he serves as Outer Sentinel.
+Stephen is a member of St. John Paul the Great Assembly 3640 in Lincoln where he serves as Pilot.
 Stephen has served the Nebraska State Council in the past as a Production Specialist, College Director, and part of the membership team.
 Sammi has been a support system for Stephen though all of this.

 Sammi and Stephen were married in November of 2014.
 Sammi is a science teacher at Lincoln Southeast High School where she has taught for the last five years after spending one year at Mickle Middle School.
 Stephen is a Senior Implementation Analyst at Fiserv in Lincoln where he has worked for the last eight years.
-They have one son, Tommy, who will be 3 in September and are expecting their second child in July 2021.
+They have two sons, Tommy, who will be 4 in September and Charlie who turns 1 in July.

 Sammi and Stephen are looking forward to serving the State as Intellectual Disabilities Directors.
-They are excited to help the state and all of its councils to raise funds for the valuable programs offered in the state of Nebraska for the individuals with intellectual disabilities.
+They are excited to help the state and all its councils to raise funds for the valuable programs offered in the state of Nebraska for the individuals with intellectual disabilities.